CLARIAH/virtuoso-quad-log/README.md

 	docker-compose -f docker-compose-example-setup.yml up

-To connect the logger to a production virtuoso server, you can edit the environment variables in the docker-compose.yml and launch using that
+To connect the logger to a production virtuoso server, you can edit the environment variables in the docker-compose.yml and launch using

 	docker-compose build
 	docker-compose up